stein197/luarray/README.md

 ```

 ### Object-oriented approach
-Instead of calling separate functions on tables, created ones has methods that allows to chain them:
+Instead of calling separate functions on tables, created ones has methods that allow to chain them:
 ```lua
 array("a", "b", "c"):reverse():join() -- "cba"
 ```